Karamu

 Karamu has shiny leaves, some of which are a bright, tell-tale yellow, which stand out like flags in the forest.

-The bright orange berries are not always visible, but they are very fertile, and if you find a karamu bush there’s a good chance it will be surrounded by karamu seedlings slowly taking over the forest floor.
+The bright orange berries are very fertile.
+There's a good chance a karamu bush will be surrounded by seedlings slowly taking over the forest floor.

-Karamu can grow up to 6 metres tall and as it spreads takes out the understorey, then smothers the mid-storey of native forest.
+Karamu can grow up to 6 metres tall.
+As it spreads it takes out the understorey, then smothers the mid-storey of native forest.

 Left to its own devices karamu outcompetes mature eucalypts.